LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 	>
 </div> {::comment} height:100% else get weird stretching effects {:/comment}

 The easy puzzle has 39 clues.
-At the start, there are 13 hidden singles.
+At the start, there are 13 singles.
 These are cells where there is a candidate that is unique to that row, column, or box.
 These can be filled in immediately.
-This will create other hidden singles, until the very end of the puzzle.
+This will create other singles, until the very end of the puzzle.
 I can solve such a puzzle in 3-5 minutes.

 The hard puzzle has 23 clues.
-At the start, there are only 2 hidden singles.
+At the start, there are only 2 singles.
 To solve the rest of the puzzle, one should compare rows, columns and boxes to eliminate candidates.
 It is very easy to rediscover the other basic [strategies][stuart]: pairs, triples, pointing pairs and box-line reduction.
 I can solve these puzzles in 20-30 minutes.